 "Not his style," Sparrow explained.
 "He's all intimidation and reputation.
-The man he killed, it was over quick and dir patience."
+The man he killed, it was over quick and dirty.
+These people . . . that took patience."

-"But not much time.
-Sheriff," Scully said.
+"But not much time, Sheriff," Scully said.
 "The Deven boy, remember?"

 He granted her that reluctantly, but insisted it couldn't have been Ciola.
 "There's a reason for those people, Agent Scully.
 We just ain't found it yet.
 With Leon, there doesn't have to be one."